EVerest/EVerest/docs/tutorials/how_to_docs/index.rst

 .. note::
-  Our documentation is currently undergoing some changes - mostly regarding the structure of where pages are stored and the categorization of content.
+  Our documentation is currently undergoing some changes - mostly regarding the structure of where documentation pages shall be stored and the categorization of content.
   This section here describes the former structure, which is still present.

 EVerest documentation uses Sphinx as documentation generator.
 As input format,